 Memorandum of Understanding between the Coleg and Medr

-The Coleg and Medr have published a memorandum of understanding outlining how the Coleg will advise Medr on its statutory duties to increase Welsh and bilingual provision in the tertiary sector and encourage demand for it.
+In August 2024, the Coleg and Medr agreed a memorandum of understanding outlining how the Coleg will advise Medr on its statutory duties to increase Welsh and bilingual provision in the tertiary sector and encourage demand for it.
 In accordance with the memorandum, Medr will fully consider the advice presented to it by the Coleg.

 - Memorandum of Understanding between the Coleg and Medr